 Barbara Hepworth wrote many articles for architectural magazines and art magazines explaining her thoughts and ideas.
-TO go with my pictures, I have used quotations from these journals to annotate my pictures.Hepworth herself took many photographs of her work.
+To go with my pictures, I have used quotations from these journals to annotate my pictures.Hepworth herself took photographs of her work.

 The Trewyn Garden and studio at St Ives.

 "There must be a perfect unity between the idea, the substance and the dimension: this unity gives scale...
 Vitality is not a physical, organic attribute of sculpture - it is a spiritual inner life."